nevarrra/nevarrra.github.io/singingsands.md

 + Database

 *I have set up the database and managed all of the queries for this project.*

++ Production planning & Sprint Reports

+*I was responsible for the project planning and preparation of sprint report documents on a weekly basis.*